 Plants obtain carbon and oxygen from the atmosphere.
-The remaining mineral nutrients are absorbed from the soil.
+The remaining mineral nutrients are absorbed from the soil through the plant roots.

 All the minerals cannot be passively absorbed by the roots as the concentration of minerals in the soil is usually low and they are present as charged particles.
 So, they cannot move across cell membranes.
 These move into the roots by using energy in the form of ATP.
 Specific proteins are present in the membrane of the root hair cells which actively pump ions from the cell to the cytoplasm of the epidermal cells.
 Transport proteins are embedded in the plasma membranes of endodermal cells that act as control points for the type and quantity of solutes that reach the xylem.

 After the uptake, minerals are transported to all other parts by transpiration pull.
 Minerals are required the most by all the growing points.
 These are also moved from the older parts to the new parts.
 For example, when the old leaves are about to fall, the minerals are transported to the other parts.
 Elements that are mobilized are phosphorus, sulphur, nitrogen, and potassium.